NYPD commissioner James O’Neill to step down

 He moved the department away from the controversial “broken windows” theory of law enforcement, which viewed low-level offenses as a gateway to bigger crimes, while presiding over continued drops in crime.

-He led the department’s response to a deadly truck attack in 2017 and brought closure to one of the NYPD’s lowest moments this summer in firing an officer in the 2014 chokehold death of Eric Garner.
+He led the department’s response to a deadly truck attack in 2017 and brought closure to one of the NYPD’s lowest moments this summer in firing an officer in the 2014 chokehold death of Eric Garner .

 “On behalf of all New Yorkers, I want to express deep gratitude to Jimmy O’Neill for dedicating his entire career to keeping our city safe,” de Blasio said in a statement.
 “Jimmy transformed the relationship between New Yorkers and police, and helped to make the Department the most sophisticated and advanced in the country.”